nnamua/excel-cell-checker/README.md

 ## Description

-This tool checks a given `.xlsx` file has the structure specified in a `.json` file.
+This tool checks if a given `.xlsx` file has the structure specified in a `.json` file.

 ## Requirements